-(t) Earnings (loss) per share
+(u) Earnings (loss) per share

 The Company discloses the basic and diluted earnings (loss) per share attributable to ordinary equity holders of the Company.
 Basic earnings (loss) per share is based on the profit attributable to the ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding.
-The calculation of diluted earnings (loss) per share is based on the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding after adjustment for the effects of all dilutive ordinary shares, such as employee compensation and new restricted stocks for employees.
+The calculation of diluted earnings (loss) per share is based on the profit attributable to ordinary shareholders of the Company divided by the weighted average number of ordinary shares outstanding after adjustment for the effects of all dilutive ordinary shares, such as employee compensation, new restricted stocks for employees and employee stock options.

-(u) Operating segments
+(v) Operating segments